Skip to main content

 In response to the evolving environment, particularly concerning the use of carbon credits to support Carbon Neutrality claims for consumers and customers, Castrol began to reduce its Carbon Neutral portfolio, in 2024.
 Resources previously allocated to this portfolio have been redirected towards programs and practices aimed at decreasing the carbon intensity of its products within its value chain and operations.

-Castrol will discontinue its Carbon Neutral programme on 30 November 2025, as BSI retire their Carbon Neutral standard PAS 20601.
-While continuing to consider credit-backed initiatives for interested customers, Castrol will focus primarily on reducing carbon emissions within the lubricant value chain and improving circularity.
-Castrol has applied learnings from its Carbon Neutral programme to the rest of its products and now calculates the carbon footprint of each of its products annually and uses this insight to identify potential to reduce carbon emissions.
+Castrol will discontinue its Carbon Neutral programme from December 2025, as BSI retire their Carbon Neutral standard PAS 20601.
+While continuing to consider credit-backed initiatives for interested customers and exploring the applicability of ISO 14068 for select markets like Japan, Castrol will focus primarily on reducing carbon emissions within the lubricant value chain and improving circularity.
+Castrol has applied learnings from its Carbon Neutral programme to the rest of its products and now calculates the carbon footprint of each of its products annually, using the insights to identify potential carbon reduction initiatives.

 2025 Carbon Neutral portfolio